TariqAHassan/EasyMoney/README.md

        	* Notes:
        		1. The ECB data used here can be obtained directly from the link provided above.
        		2. Rates are updated by the ECB around 16:00 CET.
        		3. The ECB states, clearly, that usage for transaction purposes is strongly discouraged.
-This sentiment is echoed here; ***this tool is intended to be for information-purposes only***.
+       		   This sentiment is echoed here; ***as stated above, this tool is intended to be for information-purposes only***.
        		4. ALL EXCHANGE RESULTS OBTAINED FROM EASYMONEY ARE THE RESULT OF CALCULATIONS BASED ON ECB DATA.
 THAT IS, THESE RESULTS ARE NOT A DIRECT REPORTING OF ECB-PROVIDED DATA.

 <sup>†</sup>Sherouse, Oliver (2014).
 Wbdata.
 Arlington, VA.

   [Consumer price index (2010 = 100)]: http://data.worldbank.org/indicator/FP.CPI.TOTL